-Joints – Clayton uses forged 2.5 inch Johny Joints to help with clearance, durability, and reliability.
-All of them are easily grease-able and thread into bullet proof welded in arm ends.
+Joints – Clayton uses forged 2.5 inches Johny Joints to help with clearance, durability, and reliability.
+All of them are easily grease-able and thread into bulletproof welded in arm ends.
 Those arm ends are fitted with flats to help you get enough torque on the jam nuts.
 An extra touch some more, and less, expensive kits don’t have.

 Options – Some of these options are actually required depending on your wrangler.
-For example: 2 doors will require the rear adjustable track bar.
+For example, 2 doors will require the rear adjustable track bar.
 Clayton has front and rear adjustable track bars, full armor for engine, transfer, and gas tank, and excellent mounting brackets.
-These options are top notch too.
-Several builders prefer using the Clayton axle mounts when doing custom builds and their armor system has been credited time and again for how well designed it is.
+These options are top-notch too.
+Several builders prefer using the Clayton Offroad axle mounts when doing custom builds and their armor system has been credited time and again for how well designed it is.
 One review even said the seams were so good that you couldn’t fit a piece of paper between them!